Use of Article and ArticleDate Attribute Values in Creating the Source Area of the MEDLINE®/PubMed® Citation Display

 b) Electronic publication only; there is no published hardcopy print version of the item and publishers do not provide <ArticleDate>.

-Some publishers of electronic-only journals do not use the ArticleDate element in their electronic submissions to NLM and instead use the Article element only.
+Some publishers of electronic-only journals do not use the ArticleDate element in their electronic submissions to NLM and instead use the PubDate element only.
 These citations to electronic-only articles are labeled as "Print" because the publisher submitted them that way.
-NLM is making every effort to work with publishers to get the correct setting for new citations; however it may not be feasible to correct these.

 <Article PubModel="Print">